camgoo2/rfs_visualisation/README.md

 # rfs_visualisation

-## Welcome to my first project where Australian fire data is able to be visualised on a map.
+## Welcome to my first project where Australian bush fire data is able to be visualised on a choropleth map.

-I have web scraped the rural fire services data from the Australian states of Queenland and Victoria and put into a nice intercative choropleth map.
+In this project I webscrape data from bush fire data from the relevant rural fire services websites and put into an interactive visualisation with reference to the local government areas they occured in.

-An important part of this project was to being able to utilise the AWS database products of *s3* and *Athena*
+An important part of this project is being utilising the AWS *s3* and *Athena* environments.

 The final visualisation can be viewed below, where fire locations are mapped within their local government area(lga).